 Burdock is a powerful medicinal herb, the root of the plant being used most commonly.
 It is revered for its blood purifying actions, but has a wide range of health benefits and it used to treat many ailments.
 It contains amino acids, calcium, chromium, copper, iron, magnesium, manganese, phosphorus, potassium, selenium, silicon, zinc, vitamins B1, […]Continue Reading...
 No Comments.

-Astragalus is a great tonic herb that is often used to support endocrine system function.
+Astragalus is a great tonic herb that is often used to support endocrine system function and the immube system.
 It is an adaptogen, meaning that it increases the body’s resistance to stress.
 Because of its antioxidant properties and wide range of healing constituents, it is used to treat a wide variety of ailments.
-It is the roots of the […]Continue Reading...
+It is […]Continue Reading...
 No Comments.

-Today’s herb of the day: Alfalfa!
-Alfalfa is a tonic nervine, meaning that it nourishes the nervous system through its high vitamin and mineral content.1 The health benefits of nervines are most apparent when taken over long periods of time.
+Alfalfa Alfalfa is a tonic nervine, meaning that it nourishes the nervous system through its high vitamin and mineral content.1 The health benefits of nervines are most apparent when taken over long periods of time.
 They have a restorative, balancing effect, and are especially useful in combating stress.
-Alfalfa’s stunning […]Continue Reading...
+Alfalfa’s stunning array of vitamins and minerals […]Continue Reading...
 No Comments.